Gainesville, Ga. Estate Sale

 The sprawling home has four large bedrooms, three full baths and two half baths.
 The master suite is located down a long hallway on one end of the house with two other guest suites situated on the complete opposite end of the home.
 These suites boast their own baths, walk-in closets and a separate entrance that leads to the pool and gardens.
 They are also situated near the kitchen and suitable to be used as an au pair suite.

 The entryway is outfitted with gorgeous marble floors, a lighted tray ceiling and custom arches.
 To the left is a formal living room with fireplace; to the right is a formal dining area suitable for 20 guests or more.
-Off the dining room is a large wet bar and service pantry that features its own dishwasher, an icemaker, wine storage and lockable liquor cabinets.
+Off the dining room is a large wet bar and a service pantry that features its own dishwasher, icemaker, wine storage and lockable liquor cabinets.
 That opens up to a great room/kitchen that has a 12-seater breakfast room.
 The all-white kitchen features Corian countertops, a double oven and custom cabinets.
 Opposite the kitchen is another area for entertaining.
 Then there’s a wood-paneled custom library/great room that has another fireplace and French doors that lead to a fabulously Southern screened-in patio.

 The patio area is truly an entertainer’s dream.
 The screened patio features slate tile flooring and just outside is another large patio with steps down to the heated swimming pool.
 The ultra-private grounds have been meticulously landscaped and feature majestic magnolias, fig trees and many other evergreens.
 Situated on seven acres, the adjacent 22 acres are also for sale and part of the estate.
 All have boat docks and water access.

 There’s also a basement, a partially finished attic, a parking pad for numerous guests, a gate and historical hitching points at the home’s entrance.
-We also love the old millstone that what was incorporated into the driveway.
+We also love the old millstone that was incorporated into the driveway.
 (See gallery.)

 The home is located at 3800 Hardy Road, in Gainesville, Ga.
 Gainesville is located in North Georgia and was named one of the five most affordable places to retire by the AARP.
-It's only an hour north of Atlanta, but retains a small town charm with a classic town square filled with locally run shops and restaurants both traditional and eclectic.
+It's only an hour north of Atlanta, but retains a small-town charm with a classic town square filled with locally run shops and restaurants both traditional and eclectic.
 The city winds through Lake Lanier, the largest lake in Georgia, which hosted the rowing events for the 1996 Olympic Games and entertains 7.5 million visitors per year.

 Listed at $1.9 million we think the opportunity to own this home is a deal of a lifetime.
 See the full listing details at Keller Williams.